What? Well, let me roll up on to the sidewalk and take a look

 Little bit, little bit, little bit higher

-Here's the mast
+Here's the national anthem

-A little bit of apple pie man
+A wanna get a little bit of apple pie, man

 Bright lights, city lights